galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 ## Create volcano plot highlighting significant genes

-We will create a volcano plot highlighting genes with FDR < 0.01 and a log fold change of 0.58 (equivalent to a fold-change of 1.5), as these were the values used in the original paper for this dataset.
+First we will create a volcano plot highlighting all significant genes.
+We will call genes significant in this dataset if they have FDR < 0.01 and a log fold change of 0.58 (equivalent to a fold-change of 1.5).
+These were the values used in the original paper for this dataset.

 > ### {% icon hands_on %} Hands-on: Create a Volcano plot
 >